Who are we?

 - advertisers and advertising networks that require the data to select and serve relevant adverts to you and others.
 We do not disclose information about identifiable individuals to our advertisers, but we will provide them with aggregate information about our users (for example, we may inform them that 500 men aged under 30 have clicked on their advertisement on any given day).
 We may also use such aggregate information to help advertisers reach the kind of audience they want to target (for example, women in SW1).
 We may make use of the personal data we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience;

-We share your personal data within the Creative Consulting Group.
+We may share your personal data with Creative Affiliates based outside of the EEA.
 This will involve transferring your data outside the European Economic Area (EEA).

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.